ni5arga/nisarga.me/README.md

 # nisarga.me
 This is my personal portfolio site, which can be found at [nisarga.me](https://nisarga.me).
-This has been built with the [Vercel NextJS Portfolio Starter Kit](https://github.com/vercel/nextjs-portfolio-starter)
+This has been out of the [Vercel NextJS Portfolio Starter Kit](https://github.com/vercel/nextjs-portfolio-starter).

 ## Deploy your own